Pride of Place: Norwich - Business in the Community

 Pride of Place: Norwich

 Norwich is renowned for its idyllic charm and its reputation as one of the friendliest cities in the UK, but it faces significant challenges that hide beneath this.
 The city’s social mobility ranks in the bottom 10% nationwide, with disparities in life expectancy of up to seven years between different wards.
-One-fifth of Norwich is considered among the 10% most deprived areas in the country.
+Around one-fifth of neighbourhoods in Norwich fall within the 10% most deprived areas in the country.

 By harnessing the collective power of businesses, local authorities, and community organisations, we aim to create sustainable growth and elevate outcomes for every member of the Norwich community.